Ryanjmeek/CS384G_Final/README.md

 ### BodyForces:

 ### Project:
-In the project step we are solving the pressure portion of the Navier-Stokes equation in order to assure our fluid reamins incompressible.
+In the project step we are solving the pressure portion of the Navier-Stokes equation in order to assure our fluid reamins incompressible (constant volume).
 Here is the equation that needs to be satisfied to assure incompressible flow:

 <img src="https://github.com/Ryanjmeek/CS384G_Final/blob/master/images/Pressure2.png" >